PcLover2/cbr2cbz/README.md

 ## Dependancies:

-The script requires "zip" and "unrar".
+The script requires "zip" and "unrar-free".
 Please ensure they are installed before trying to run the script.
 A simple online search will help you with this.
 At a later stage I will build an install and update functionality which will do this automatically.

 ## IMPORTANT NOTE